Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Implementing WPA2-Enterprise with Dynamic RADIUS and Okta

-Creating API Token
+Creating an API Token in Okta

 1. Log in to the Okta Portal.